Here we try and answer some of the most frequently asked questions, and will endeavour to add to these as questions arise.

 Thanks for asking!
 We’d love to reach far and wide so that every FY1 can receive support from a buddy.
-Please follow us on twitter and retweet, and like and share our page on facebook.
-Share our links in your colleague WhatsApp groups, tell your colleagues, ask your department or medical education to email the FY1s and other doctors in your Trust.
+Please follow us on Twitter and retweet, and like and share our page on Facebook.
+Share our links in your colleague WhatsApp groups, tell your colleagues, ask your department or local/regional medical education team to email the FY1s and other doctors in your area.
 You can also print our posters and display them in your doctors’ mess.

 Why are you asking for money when you are run by volunteers?

 Although minimal, we still have running costs.
 Having this website costs us money and is our main cost at present.
 We would therefore greatly appreciate it if people who support what we’re doing would like to contribute to our running costs.
 Of course if we were to raise more than our current costs, we would be looking to further invest it in this scheme.
 If you feel able to donate you can do so here.

 We have looked into grants but have been unable to secure any at present, but will be investigating this in the future as further expansion may require greater funding.
 If you have any suggestions of potential sources for further funding do please let get in touch.